 The ear is made up of two parts:

-- First, the outer ear, which allows to pick up sounds, amplify them and locate their source.
+- First, the outer ear, which allows cats to pick up sounds, amplify them and locate their source.
 It is made up first of the auricular pinna, this is the visible part of the ear.
-Then there is the vertical auditory canal, and at a right angle, the horizontal auditory canal with, at its end, the eardrum.
+Then there is the vertical auditory canal, and at a right angle, the horizontal auditory canal and, at its end, the eardrum.

 Is cleaning your companion’s ears a real necessity?

 Usually the cat’s ear is efficient at self-cleaning, which is not the case in some dogs, especially those with floppy ears.
 There is therefore no particular cleaning frequency.
 Most of the dirt is found inside the pinna and entrance to the ear canal.